jakubpradzynski/Azariah/README.md

 Final project for university classes "Laboratory of Graphics and Multimedia"

 ## About project
-Application displaying a 3D object.
+Application displaying a 3D object read from binary STL file.

 ## Used technologies:
 - C++